shyamal18122000/web-development-projects/README.md

 It contain a code file in which html, css and javascript is used to make the web page.I have used a predefined bootstrap.css, bootstrap.js, jquery-3.5.1.js and font-awesome.css to make it.

-After finishing the project it looks like the images inside the folder based on your wish.
+After finishing the project it looks like the images inside the folder.